vertven/itk-vtk/README.md

 region based on intensity similarity standards from a user-defined seed point.
 To identify the tumour sections for additional analysis, such as volume estimation and quantitative measurements, segmentation is used.

+We tried to use other filters, such as: ConnectedThresholdImageFilter, WatershedImageFilter, NeighborhoodConnectedImageFilter etc...

+For `ConnectedThresholdImageFilter` the issue that we encountered is that bones and tumors had the same  thresholds, so we couldn't segment the tumor without segmenting the bones.

+For `WatershedImageFilter,` we couldn't segment the tumor properly.
+We are curious to know if using it was a good idea in the first place.

+For `NeighborhoodConnectedImageFilter` the tumor was correctly segmented, but the issue was too much information loss.
+So we decided to use `ConfidenceConnectedImageFilter` because it was the best compromise between the different filters even if the right parameters were harder to find.

+For all the filters we tried to use, we based our parameters by doing the segmentation manually using ITK-SNAP.

 # Analysis